Check Cashing Guide: Where to Cash a Check, What You Need, and What to Expect

 - CVS MoneyGram hours, fees, and limits

-Most check-cashing locations require a valid photo ID and may verify the check before paying out.
-Bring your check, your ID, and be prepared for limits that vary by store and check type.
+Most check-cashing locations require a valid government-issued photo ID and may verify the check before paying out.
+In many cases, you should bring the check unendorsed and sign it only when instructed at the counter.

 - Driver’s license